eProsima/Micro-CDR/README.md

 void ucdr_align_to (ucdrBuffer* ub, const uint32_t alignment);
 ```
 Align the ucdrBuffer to an `alignment` position.
-After call this function, the serialization pointer will be moved only if the current `ucdrBuffer` was not aligment to the passed value.
+After call this function, the serialization pointer will be moved only if the current `ucdrBuffer` was not alignment to the passed value.

 - `ub`: the `ucdrBuffer` struct
 - `alignment`: the alignment value used.